Intelligent-Driving-Laboratory/GOPS_DOC/source/env_introduction.md

-# Environment
-## Overview
+# Overview

-The environment module contains a series of pre-built environment models with reward signals, each corresponding to a standard optimal control problem.
+The environment module contains a series of pre-built environment models with reward signals.
 Users also have the option to create their own environments and add them to the GOPS library.
 Additionally, GOPS has a user-friendly tool that can transform Simulink models into GOPS environments to train a control policy.
 After that, the tool can convert the trained policy into an S-function and send it back to Matlab/Simulink for performance validation or controller deployment.

 All environments in GOPS follow a uniform Gym-style interface, which contains an observation space, an action space, a reset function, and a step function.
 The observation space and action space specify the dimensions, bounds, and data types of observation (i.e., state) and action.
 The reset function generates an initial state randomly with a user-specified state distribution.
 The step function takes action as input, runs the environment one step forward, and returns the next observation, reward, and episode termination signal.